 One afternoon, Manish was helping his wife clean their house and while lifting some boxes, he felt weakness in his right hand and leg.
 He sat on a chair and rested while assuming that the pain was due to the heavy boxes he carried.
 A week later, he had another feeling of weakness when he was out shopping and ended up in hospital.
 It was a stroke and without his knowledge, he was suffering from high blood pressure.

-A sudden interruption of the blood flow to the brain is causes a brain injury which is known as stroke.
-It is a common but a serious condition that can make a person disabled for life or bring about death.
+A sudden interruption of the blood flow to the brain causes a brain injury which is known as stroke.
+It is a common but a serious condition that can make a person disabled for life or brings about death.
 But it is not inevitable and can be prevented.
 Stroke is the leading cause of leading disability in the world.
 World Stroke Day is observed on 29thOctober every year to raise awareness on stroke and ways to prevent it.

 Nearly 80% of the strokes can be prevented.